blockdeep/libro/src/medium/Enhance_Performance_with_Efficient_Data_Structures.md

 ## Description

 Choosing inefficient data structures can lead to suboptimal performance, especially as data scales, causing slowdowns and increased resource usage.

+This is a broader Data Structures concepts related issue, and we are only giving a basic example here.
+Readers are encouraged to use appropriate data structures as per their use-cases.

 ## What should be avoided